Here are some of the main Mojiko Attractions which you can easily visit on a day trip from Fukuoka.

 On the way we passed the Koso Hachiman Shrine before finding a somewhat overgrown path which, after some effort, brought us to the pagoda, named the World Peace Pagoda.
 It appears to be home to some Buddhist monks from Myanmar.
 The view from the top of the hill was rather disappointing as it was mostly obscured by trees.

 Food specialities here include blow fish, caught nearby in Shimonoseki, and bananas, which traditionally were imported through this port.
 You can find shops and restaurants in the harbour area selling both.

 Hope you enjoy discovering these Top Mojiko Attractions as much as we did.
-You can read more about top Mojiko attractions on the Japan National Tourism Organisation website.
+You can read more about top Mojiko attractions on this Kyushu travel website.

 Share this page: